NanoSmasher/make.skule.ca/README.md

 ---
 ```

 Not very informatative huh?
 What it actually does is to read and cpoy the contents of the **/_layouts/default.html** file instead.
-That file asks jekyll to use the files found in **/_includes/**, with a couple of extra tags thrown in.
+That file asks jekyll to use the files found in **/_includes**, with a couple of extra tags thrown in.

-Each subfile in **/_includes/** contains a section of html code.
+Each subfile in **/_includes** contains a section of html code.
 But here's the catch; since you are still reading it from the **/index.html** the base path is "**/**" hence why all my images seem to work.
 Otherwise, most of the code is really nice to manage.

 The **style.css** file is processed exactly the same way as the **index.html** file.

 ### Editing the site

-Luckily, there is very little you need understand to actually use it.
+Luckily, there is very little you need understand to actually change it up.
 All you need to focus on is the **_posts** and **img** folder, as well as the **_config.yml** file.

  - **_posts** hold all the events.
 Just follow the format.
  - **img** is also self-explanatory.
 Make sure the images are the correct dimensions/file names.